Star Bulk Carriers (SBLK) Exceeds Market Returns: Some Facts to Consider

-The upcoming earnings release of Star Bulk Carriers will be of great interest to investors.
-The company is expected to report EPS of $0.35, down 50.7% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $276.05 million, down 19.82% from the year-ago period.
+Investors will be eagerly watching for the performance of Star Bulk Carriers in its upcoming earnings disclosure.
+The company's upcoming EPS is projected at $0.35, signifying a 50.70% drop compared to the same quarter of the previous year.
+Alongside, our most recent consensus estimate is anticipating revenue of $276.05 million, indicating a 19.82% downward movement from the same quarter last year.

-In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $1.04 per share and a revenue of $1.05 billion, indicating changes of -60.46% and -17.26%, respectively, from the former year.
+Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $1.04 per share and revenue of $1.05 billion.
+These totals would mark changes of -60.46% and -17.26%, respectively, from last year.

-Investors should also pay attention to any latest changes in analyst estimates for Star Bulk Carriers.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the business and profitability.
+It's also important for investors to be aware of any recent modifications to analyst estimates for Star Bulk Carriers.
+These latest adjustments often mirror the shifting dynamics of short-term business patterns.
+As a result, we can interpret positive estimate revisions as a good sign for the business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has remained steady.
-Star Bulk Carriers is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+At present, Star Bulk Carriers boasts a Zacks Rank of #3 (Hold).

-With respect to valuation, Star Bulk Carriers is currently being traded at a Forward P/E ratio of 16.82.
-This represents a premium compared to its industry average Forward P/E of 11.22.
+In the context of valuation, Star Bulk Carriers is at present trading with a Forward P/E ratio of 16.86.
+Its industry sports an average Forward P/E of 11.59, so one might conclude that Star Bulk Carriers is trading at a premium comparatively.

 The Transportation - Shipping industry is part of the Transportation sector.
-This industry currently has a Zacks Industry Rank of 94, which puts it in the top 39% of all 250+ industries.
+With its current Zacks Industry Rank of 91, this industry ranks in the top 37% of all industries, numbering over 250.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report